n5nsuf/matlab-diagnostic/README.md

 - **System requirements** - RAM, free disk space, CPU core count, detected GPU, OS version
 - **MATLAB installation** - which version(s) are installed and where
 - **License file** - does a license file exist in any of the standard locations, and if so:
+  - its license number (from the `# LicenseNo:` comment, or the `SN=` field as a fallback), issue date, and expiration date (or "permanent" for a never-expiring license)
-  - does the machine's Host ID (MAC address) match what's recorded in the license file
+  - does the machine's Host ID match what's recorded in the license file - this compares against the right thing automatically: a Windows disk-serial lock (`HOSTID=DISK_SERIAL_NUM=...`) is compared against this machine's system drive serial, a MAC-address lock (bare hex) is compared against this machine's network adapters, and anything else is reported as N/A rather than guessed at
   - does the current OS username match what's recorded in the license file
 - **Network license server** (only if your license file points to one) - does the server hostname resolve, and is the port it uses reachable
-- **Today's log entries** - only lines/files from today, from the standard MATLAB install, activation, ServiceHost, and license-manager log locations
+- **Today's log errors** - only error-looking lines from today, from the standard MATLAB install, activation, ServiceHost, and license-manager log locations, with repeated messages collapsed to `<message> ..xN`
 - **Whether `LM_LICENSE_FILE` / `MLM_LICENSE_FILE` are set** (not their value)

+While it runs, each script prints `Checking: <section>...` to the console so a several-second run doesn't look like it's frozen.

 ## Privacy notice